catapultpgh/main/mail.md

 Since we have so many members, on most days we have a UPS employee come to the space.
 There is a place to leave your pre-packaged UPS deliveries to be picked up.
 Again, this is an ad-hock system.

+## Why this way?

+The numbers are to make it easier to find the correct box.
+Previously, we just had user names, and matching a letter with a sea of un-sorted names was very difficult.
+Having number facilitates community sorting.
+The numbers also facilitate better google foo.
+If one exact address has too many business names attached to it, google penalized those companies as they seem less real.
+If you care about people finding you on the inter-webs, because use a number.

+The mail is community sorted for the simple fact that it keeps costs down.